 Hosted by Jonathan Pines, Lead Manager on Hermes Asia ex-Japan, we consider the potential outcomes from the coronavirus crisis, discuss how our Asia ex-Japan portfolio is positioned to weather volatility and share fund performance year-to-date.

 Jonathan joined the international business of Federated Hermes in March 2009 as portfolio manager responsible for Asia ex-Japan within the Emerging Markets strategy.
 Jonathan has been lead portfolio manager for the Asia ex-Japan strategy since its launch at the start of 2010.
 Prior to joining, he was a fund manager at RAB Capital and an analyst at Orbis Investment Advisory in London.
 Jonathan grew up in South Africa, where he was a partner at PKF Johannesburg.
 He holds an MBA from Harvard Business School, is a CFA charterholder and a chartered accountant.
-Under Jonathan’s management, the Asia ex-Japan strategy has been awarded Asian Investor's Asset Management Award for best Asia ex-Japan equity strategy for each of the last five years; Portfolio Adviser’s Platinum Award for Asia Pacific ex-Japan Equity in 2017; Citywire Asia's Asia ex-Japan Group Award in 2016; and Investment Week’s 2016 Fund Manager of the Year Award for Asian equity.
+Jonathan was awarded with Investment Week’s Fund Manager of the Year Award for Asian equity in 2018 and 2016 and, under Jonathan’s management, the Asia ex-Japan strategy has been awarded Asian Investor's Asset Management Award for best Asia ex-Japan equity strategy; Portfolio Adviser’s Platinum Award for Asia Pacific ex-Japan Equity in 2017; and Citywire Asia's Asia ex-Japan Group Award in 2016.

 Federated Hermes Asia ex Japan: Letter to investors, March 2021